Nicolas Cage biography

 Cage played opposite Cher in the wildly popular Moonstruck, transforming himself from a brooding man who had been left at the altar to a romantic and cultured opera buff.
 Again, his performance was driven by real life, since he had recently suffered a break-up with actress Jenny Wright.

-The veteran actor has kept quite busy more recently, starring in the crime thriller The Trust (2016) alongside Elijah Wood, the crime drama Dog Eat Dog (2016) opposite Willem Dafoe, the biopic Snowden (2016) starring Joseph Gordon-Levitt, the war drama USS Indianapolis: Men of Courage (2016), and the comedy Army of One (2016).
+The veteran actor has kept quite busy, starring in the crime thriller The Trust (2016) alongside Elijah Wood, the crime drama Dog Eat Dog (2016) opposite Willem Dafoe, the biopic Snowden (2016) starring Joseph Gordon-Levitt, the war drama USS Indianapolis: Men of Courage (2016), and the comedy Army of One (2016).
+More recently, he starred in the horror Mom and Dad (2018), alongside Selma Blair.

-Cage has been married three timeshis first wife was actress Patricia Arquette (1995 to 2001), but the marriage ended in divorce.
+Cage has been married three times — his first wife was actress Patricia Arquette (1995 to 2001), but the marriage ended in divorce.
 A long time Elvis fan, he then married Lisa Marie Presley, but his second marriage lasted only a few months.
-He is currently married to Alice Kim, whom he met at a sushi bar where she worked as a waitress.
+He is currently separated from third wife Alice Kim, whom he met at a sushi bar where she worked as a waitress.
 She was 20 when they married.
 They have a son together, named Kal-el Coppola Cage.
 Cage also has a son, Weston Coppola-Cage, from a previous relationship.

 * 1995 Actor in a Leading Role Oscar winner for Leaving Las Vegas.